Additional Information about Chinese Traditional Medicine

 Chinese Herbal Medicine is administered as a prescription based on the practitioner’s TCM diagnosis.
 The prescription is made according to the individual’s diagnosed “pattern” which takes into account both the symptom and disease as well as the patient’s physical and emotional condition.
 Chinese Herbal Medicine and Acupuncture are part of a holistic approach, that is, treating the whole of the individual and not just the individual complaint or symptom, and they are combined to bring the normal health balance back.
 Hospital studies in China prescribing individualized complex herbal formulas have demonstrated excellent results with patients who fail to respond to conventional pharmaceutical treatments.
-Most Chinese herbs been formulated to a patient’s needs by an experienced herbalist.
+Most Chinese herbs been formulated to a patient’s needs.